wongwil/wongwil.github.io/_posts/2024-04-18-remove-duplicates-1.md

 or

-Simplified code, where we loop through each element, and only increment b, if we found a new unique element.
+Simplified code, where we loop through each element, and only increment `b`, if we found a new unique element.
 ```c++
 class Solution {
 public: